News & Trending Shopping & Deals News

 Michael Moloney/Adobe CVS Pharmacy in downtown New York

-CVS, despite being one of the more popular and accessible drugstores, is also one of the worst.
+CVS, despite being one of the more popular and accessible drugstores, is considered not the best by many consumers.
 Public opinion aside, the company has been involved in multiple lawsuits and received several penalties for serious issues.
-Not to mention the egregious price gouging.

 Lucrative, Flat-Rate Cash Rewards